 - Proper camera position: A web camera should be in a stable position and focused at eye level.
 As for distance, try to position yourself so the camera is seeing you from the chest or waist up, instead of your face taking up the whole frame.
 Seeing more of you is more natural for the viewer, more akin to a face-to-face meeting.

-- More light is better: Video quality dramatically improves with more lighting.
+- More light is better: Video quality dramatically improves with good lighting.
 Front-facing natural light is ideal or use a nearby lamp in front of you, not behind!
 A backlit scene makes it hard to see your face and you become basically a silhouette.
 If a window is directly behind you, close the blinds.
 Use the Zoom filter to even your skin tone.
-Tip: Use a selfie-ring light next to your webcam.
+Tip: Use a selfie-ring light next to your webcam for additional lighting if needed.

 - Look at the camera: When presenting or speaking to a group, looking directly into the camera will give the appearance of eye contact.
 If you look at the image of yourself on the screen, you’ll appear on camera to be looking off to the side.
 Note: If you wear glasses, use a lower light setting on your laptop or monitor.
 The bright monitor can reflect in the glasses and be distracting.